 listing that follows,

-either a database node ID or the keyword
+either a storage node ID or the keyword

 which indicates that the command should be applied to all of the

 cluster's data nodes.

 Connects to the management server indicated by the connection string.
 If the client is already connected to this server, the client reconnects.